 State of the art in application and research

-Currently, access to day-ahead, intraday and balancing markets is typically limited to larger agents, and, particularly, do not include aggregated small-scale loads.
-Therefore, any new market structure which enables access to new participants, such as small-scale loads, valorise flexibility and lower the barriers to entry.
-This will increase the flexibility resources accessible.
+Currently, access to day-ahead, intraday and balancing markets are typically limited to larger agents and, in particular, do not include aggregated small-scale loads.
+Therefore, any new market structure which enables access to new participants, such as small-scale loads, valorises flexibility and lower the barriers to entry.
+This will increase the accessibility of the flexibility resources.

-NODES has gone commercial in early 2019, but is not implemented full-scale yet.
-It's part of a wide range of demonstrations in both Norway and Germany.
+NODES has gone commercial in early 2019, but is not yet implemented at full-scale.
+It is part of a wide range of demonstrations in both Norway and Germany.
 Results from pilots run on the NODES platform show that flexibility platforms which enable access to local flexibility are, in general, feasible.
-Local flexibility is an effective and cheap alternative to traditional curtailing of renewable generation.
+Local flexibility is an effective and cheap alternative to the traditional curtailing of renewable generation.
 However, regulatory challenges stand in the way of full-scale deployment.

 Enera (German platform for congestion management) saw its first trade in February 2019.
 All system operators have used the market, all technologies have been traded and all flexibility providers have undertaken trades, showing that the processes work.